ballerina-platform/module-ballerinax-redis/docs/spec.md

 # 1. Overview

 Redis (REmote DIctionary Server) is an open-source, in-memory data structure store that can be used as a database, cache, and message broker.
 It supports various data structures such as strings, hashes, lists, sets, and more.
 Redis has its own protocol for communication between clients and the server.

-The `Client` supports various Redis commands related to different data structures, such as key-value operations, list operations, and more.
+The Ballerina Redis client library supports a multitude of Redis operations related to different data structures, such as key-value operations, list operations, and more.
 The client also supports connecting to Redis clusters, which allows working with multiple Redis nodes using a single client.

-It also comes with advanced connection features such as connection pooling, which allows reusing connections to the Redis server, and SSL/TLS encryption for secure communication with the Redis server.
+It also comes with the support for various connection features such as connection pooling, which allows reusing connections to the
+Redis server, and SSL/TLS encryption for secure communication with the Redis server.

 # 2. Client